 Back in 1974, a writer named Emily Perl Kingsley had a baby boy she named Jason who was diagnosed with Down Syndrome.
 Years later, the writer for Sesame Street wrote an essay called Welcome to Holland about living with a child with that diagnosis.
-This essay has become a classic, and it may help those of us who face any life-altering reality we didn’t see coming – like a catastrophic cardiac diagnosis.
+This essay has become a classic, and it may help those of us who face any life-altering reality we didn’t see coming – like a serious cardiac diagnosis.

 Here’s what Emily wrote:

 “I am often asked to describe the experience of raising a child with a disability – to try to help people who have not shared that unique experience to understand it, to imagine how it would feel.
 It’s like this:

 “When you’re going to have a baby, it’s like planning a fabulous vacation trip to Italy.

 “You buy a bunch of guide books and make your wonderful plans.
 The Coliseum, the Sistine Chapel, gondolas.
 You may learn some handy phrases in Italian.
 It’s all very exciting!
 After several months of eager anticipation, the day finally arrives.
 You pack your bags and off you go.